Chew/TARDIS-Docs/docs/item_displays.md

 * The `/tardis lamps` command now only works for LIGHT blocks.
 * There is the potential to walk/fall through light blocks - if you are placing your own lights, make sure they have a block behind or under them so you don't fall into the time vortex.
+* If enabled (`/tconfig add_lights true`), player placed light blocks can be added to the TARDIS light switch feature - click the light with the sonic screwdriver while sneaking to record its location in the TARDIS's database.

 :::